gamefriend10/autogate-coop/catalog/archetypes/BattleGroups/README.md

 3. add/remove the battleGroup's regular ShopCore and Triple_HandCore to/from SetVarsForCoreSpawnUnits
 4. add/remove the regular snowtag + Triple_HandCore to/from DetermineTripleVersionOfCoreToSpawn
 5. add/rm tag to General_GetNumberOfUnitsWithTag

+1. if there's a PerformEndOfBuyPhase
+  1. adjust any effects it has e.g. PerformEndOfBuyPhase
-6. if there's a PerformEndOfBuyPhase, add/rm to BuyPhase_PerformEndOfBuyPhase
+  2. add/rm to BuyPhase_PerformEndOfBuyPhase

 ## (manually)